Club Finance Council

 If your organization receives funding: When your application is accepted, you will receive your Finance Agreement via email.

-You have 5 business days from when you receive your Finance Agreement to have your organization’s 3 officer’s sign the finance agreement and return it to Memorial Union 442.
-Once you turn in the finance agreement, Center for Student Involvement will initiate the transfer of your CFC funds into your organizations Agency Account.
+- You have 5 business days from when you receive your Finance Agreement to have your organization’s 3 officer’s sign the finance agreement and return it to Memorial Union 442.
+Once you turn in the finance agreement, the Center for Student Involvement will initiate the transfer of your CFC funds into your organization’s Agency Account.
 If you have questions about how your agency account works, come visit Memorial Union 442 and we’ll teach you.

 If you do not return your signed finance agreement within 5 business days, your funding will be returned to CFC.